rmzetti/hover-exec/README.md

 ---
 ## Features

 *Hover-exec* facilitates execution from within the editor of markdown code blocks in a variety of installed script languages.
 New script languages can be added with or without configuration.
 This extension is by no means intended as a replacement for the superb vscode notebooks.
-Instead it simply offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, comparisons and useful links, using a range of possible scripts.
+Instead it offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, comparisons and useful links, using a range of possible scripts.

 The *hover-exec* extension is activated when a markdown file is opened in the editor.